azhagthott/TodoList/README.md

 			RepositoryImp class to manage responses from server LocalRepository class to manage data to save in local database
 			mapper:
-				EntityToDomainMapper class: mapper that transforns object from entity to domain (model) and vice versa LocalToDomainMapper class: mapper that transforms objects from local to domain (modal) and vice versa
+				EntityToDomainMapper class: mapper that transforms object from entity to domain (model) and vice versa LocalToDomainMapper class: mapper that transforms objects from local to domain (modal) and vice versa
 	domain:
 		model: